flavienbwk/book-devops/eng/README.md

 - A container is just a more flexible tiny VM.
 It is managed with different commands, the nomenclature is different, but the concepts remain the same: an OS (image) from which the container is created, a configurable network, and the ability to add storage.
 - An orchestrator is just a hypervisor managed with different commands.
 But its components remain the same: configurable network policies between containers/VMs, storage management with VMWare's _datastores_ in place of Kubernetes' _PersistentVolumes_, or VMWare's _NSX Controller_ in place of Kubernetes' _Ingress Controller_.
-- However, there are particular evolutions that one should merely accept (as with mathematical theorems): see the chapter "[A Foundation Serving Your Resilience](#a-foundation-serving-your-resilience)".
+- However, there are particular evolutions that one should merely accept (as with mathematical theorems): see the chapter "[A foundation for your resilience](#a-foundation-for-your-resilience)".
 - Micro-services are merely a division of traditional software into multiple independent blocks.
 Each block can be scaled according to user load.

-Traditional VMs also have their place in a Cloud DevOps infrastructure; they can be part of it (see chapter "[Abandon VMs?](#abandon-vms)").
+Traditional VMs also have their place in a Cloud DevOps infrastructure; they can be part of it (see chapter "[Abandoning VMs?](#abandoning-vms)").

 Along with these technological evolutions come methodologies to manage technical debt, accelerate deployments, and maintain a high level of resilience: a software forge, gitops, continuous integration, continuous deployment, postmortems...
 That's DevOps.

 By implementing the methodologies covered in this book and using standardized administration technologies (e.g., Kubernetes), you will ultimately reduce administrative costs.

-### Avoiding Design Mistakes
+### Avoiding design mistakes

-As discussed in the chapter "[Staying Close to Business Needs](#staying-close-to-business-needs)", it's common to not meet the initially expressed need using traditional methods.
+As discussed in the chapter "[Staying close to business needs](#staying-close-to-business-needs)", it's common to not meet the initially expressed need using traditional methods.
 Setting the requirement at a fixed point is not a reliable way to deliver the expected product.
 Needs continually evolve, and clients often can't articulate exactly what they need.

 Agile methodology aims to reduce this risk by offering several short delivery cycles (_sprints_).
 After each cycle, the client provides feedback.
 This loop continues until the project suits the client or the contract ends.
 DevOps provides the tools for a company to streamline these interactions.
 In the most efficient companies, _sprints_ are merely a contractual detail to discuss progress: the software is already in production and ready to use.